27rg5/Diabetes-prediction/README.md

 # Diabetes-prediction
-Diabetes prediction on PIMA dataset through Deep Neural Network, using TensorFlow framework in Python.
+Diabetes prediction on PIMA dataset through Deep Neural Network, using Keras framework in Python.